AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_web.md

 Only the chat group owner, chat group admins, and thread creator can call `changeChatThreadName` to update the thread name.

-Once the thread name is updated, all chat group members receive the `xxx#onChatThreadChange` callback.
-In a multi-device scenario, all the other devices receive the `xxx#onMultiDeviceEvent` callback triggered by the `xxx` event.
+Once the thread name is updated, all chat group members receive the `onChatThreadChange` callback triggered by the `update` event.
+In a multi-device scenario, all the other devices receive the `onMultiDeviceEvent` callback triggered by the `chatThreadNameUpdate` event.

 The following code sample shows how to update the thread name: